-With their automated messaging capabilities, Mixpanel appears to have become a hybrid tool - analytics and tracking clubbed with marketing automation!
+With their automated messaging capabilities, Mixpanel appears to have become a hybrid tool – SaaS analytics tool and tracking clubbed with marketing automation for data driven marketers!

 It’s not possible to track and evaluate your site’s traffic.
 They also don’t provide a sandbox – which means that if you want to test an event, you’ll have to use up the data points from your monthly plan.

 They also don’t merge anonymous data to an authenticated user data, which means that only when a user has logged in, will the data be accurate.